close2/csv/README.md

 assert(res == '",b",3.1,42\r\n"n\n"');
 ```

+Consider using the `returnString = false` option to work around a performance bug.

 There are 2 interesting things to note:

 * Not all rows have to be the same length.